One of the most time-consuming activities as a blogger is maintaining your blog.

 WordPress is already a pretty solid platform to work with, and, it comes with frequent updates too.

 Anyway, below I’ve put together a checklist of things you need to do to manage and maintain your WordPress blog successfully.

 I’ve broken this checklist into three sections, daily, weekly and monthly tasks.

 WordPress Blog Maintenance Checklist: Daily Tasks

-- Respond to new comments.
+- Respond to legitimate comments.

-- Permanently delete all spam comments.
+- Permanently delete all other spam comments.

-- Backup your blog. (aff).
+- Backup your blog.